krivard/codalab-worksheets-wiki/User_Building-a-Competition-Bundle.md

         # You can select from these colors:
         # white, orange, yellow, green, blue, purple
         color: orange
+        # Maximum execution time of the submission (in seconds), default = 300
+        execution_time_limit: 300
+        # Maximum number of submissions a user can make in a day. default = unlimited
+        max_submissions_per_day: 15
         # The datasets used for this phase, all references are URLs to externally stored data
         datasets:
             # The first data set